Guseyn/guseyn.com/web-app/md/posts/blog-app-in-ehtml.md

 **EHTML (extended HTML)** is a frontend library/framework that allows you to build web apps just by focusing on HTML, meaning that the logic/functionality that you would usually write in JavaScript, you can now express via HTML.

-You can find the app that I am going describe in this article in GitHub [here](https://github.com/Guseyn/simple-oauth-app).
+You can find the app that I am going to describe in this article in GitHub [here](https://github.com/Guseyn/simple-oauth-app).
 You can also watch the demo [here](http://www.youtube.com/watch?feature=player_embedded&v=lOf0NkNtWzI).

 Let's start with following page: